 Sending a 6-page artwork pdf

 When we receive your application, we will ask you to send a pdf of example artwork that you feel accurately reflects your abilities and interests.
 You will need to create an A4 pdf of exactly 6 pages, and no more than 15MB.

-Note that this requirement to send us artwork at this stage in the process is new for students applying this year, and it comes in addition to the request for you to bring a portfolio with you if you are invited for interview.
+Note that this requirement to send us artwork at this stage in the process is in addition to the request for you to show a portfolio if you are invited for interview.

-Applicants who are invited for interview will be asked to bring a portfolio with them.
+Applicants who are invited for interview will be asked to show a portfolio of recent work.
 We don’t expect your portfolio to be architectural in nature (such as plans or sections) but rather to be work that shows your interests, experience and ability in the visual and material arts.

 The basis of your portfolio should be drawing and painting work, but you can also include other media such as sculpture, installation, photography or video art.
 We would like to see ongoing drawings in any media (pencil, charcoal, crayon) showing a variety of subject matter.
 This can be material you’ve prepared for exams or creative work you’ve done outside of school.

 REMEMBER: your portfolio isn’t just a compilation of work, it’s a creative piece that showcases your ability to communicate your ideas.
-One the instructions for sending are available, think carefully about the best possible way you can present it to us.
+Once the instructions for sending your portfolio are available, please think carefully about the best possible way you can present it to us.

 Take a look at the information and short films on Cambridge admissions interviews to find out what to expect.
 In the case of Architecture, international applicants are advised to apply for interview in Cambridge rather than an overseas interview (please check the eligibility criteria for any overseas interview location you are considering).